Treatment of Crohn's disease

 3. Immunosuppressants

-Due to the severe side effects of steroids, which prevent long-term use, these agents are used with the goal of 'maintaining remission without steroids.'
+Due to the serious side effects of steroids, they cannot be used for long-term treatment; these are agents used with the goal of 'maintaining remission without steroids.'

-Rather than directly suppressing inflammation, they suppress immunity to reduce inflammation.
-However, they are often not very effective in actual clinical practice.
-Long-term use of immunosuppressants can lead to compromised immunity, making the body susceptible to simple illnesses like the common cold.
+Rather than directly suppressing inflammation, they work by suppressing immunity to reduce inflammation.
+However, in actual clinical practice, they are often not that effective.
+If immunosuppressants are used long-term, problems arise where immunity drops, making the patient vulnerable to simple illnesses like the common cold.

 Major Side Effects and Risks

-• Mild Side Effects: Severe fatigue, loss of appetite, nausea, vomiting, and hepatotoxicity.
+• Mild Side Effects: There are side effects such as severe fatigue, loss of appetite, nausea, vomiting, and hepatotoxicity.

-Management and Response: When using immunosuppressants, regular blood tests are required every 1–2 months to monitor white blood cell (WBC) counts.
-During the treatment of ulcerative colitis or Crohn's disease, white blood cell counts may drop due to the use of immunosuppressants.
-In such cases, taking Korean herbal medicine can improve symptoms, and discontinuing the immunosuppressant will allow the white blood cell count to return to normal.
+Management and Coping: When using immunosuppressants, regular blood tests should be conducted every 1–2 months to check white blood cell (WBC) levels.
+During the treatment of ulcerative colitis or Crohn's disease, a situation where WBC counts decrease due to the use of immunosuppressants can occur.
+In this case, by taking herbal medicine to improve symptoms and stopping the intake of the immunosuppressant, the WBC count will return to normal.

 Step 04